srikarv7/Data-Structures-and-Algorithms-problems/README.md

 # Data-Structures-and-Algorithms-problems
-This repository contains all the DS and Algo's problems that i solve
+This repository contains all the DS and Algo's problems that I solve